avatechai/avatar-graph-comfyui/README.md

 </details>

 #### 💡If you have a character image but it's not mouth open,
-you can refer to this Guide and download Template!
+you can download this Template and refer to the Guide!

 <details>
-<summary> Mouth Open Guide (using Inpaint) </summary>
+<summary> Mouth Open Guide (Inpaint) </summary>

 ### Download: 📂[MouthOpen Template](https://github.com/avatechai/avatar-graph-comfyui/blob/main/workflow_templates/MouthOpen_(inpaint).json)
 To maintain consistency with the base image, it is recommended to utilize a checkpoint model that aligns with its style.